 - Continue adding questions as appropriate.

-- When done, click the eye icon on the bottom right of the video to preview the questions if you would like.
+- When done, click the eye icon on the bottom right of the video to preview the questions.
 They will not show up in edit mode.

 - Verify and/or customize the settings for your quiz under Details, Scores, and Experience to the left of the preview window.